pylapp/Tips-tools/README.md

 ## Funny notice

 Several years ago, I noticed the Git history was crappy and fucked up.
 Thee were some data leaks, wrong email address was used, got a lot of spam, commits links to the GitHub account's were not created because of bad pseudo...
 No DCO, no GPG-signing...
 It was a big mess.
-Trials to clean the history failed, that is the reason why the project was delete and created again and all the Git history lost until 2020.
+Trials to clean the history failed, that is the reason why the project was deleted and created again and all the Git history lost until 2020.
 Learned of that!